hiowenluke/kdo/README.md

 ### 4. Powerful flow files in directories

-When we spread our business flows across multiple directories, the management of flows is a big issue.
+When we spread our business flows across multiple files in multi-levels directories, managing these flows is a big problem.
 This problem can be easily solved with kdo.
 <p><br/></p>

 **(1) Require a directory as a flow object**

 Kdo can easily requires the entire directory (including sub-directories) as a flow object.
-Means, we can split the long code into multiple files in multi-levels directories, without any restrictions.
+So, we can split the long code into multiple files in multi-levels directories, without any restrictions.

 ```js
 // require the directory (including sub-directories) as a flow object